Sugar-Free Jell-O Nutrition Facts, Ingredients, Calories, Health Benefits.

 Health Benefits of sugar-free JELL-O

-- Managing blood sugar: Glycine, which is an amino acid in Jello help with type 2 diabetes manage their condition.
+• Managing blood sugar: Glycine, an amino acid in Jello, helps type 2 diabetes manage their condition.

-- Weight loss: It may help promote weight loss.
-Because it has high protein levels and low calorie.
+• Weight loss: It may help promote weight loss because it has high protein levels and low calories.

-- Hair: Some people take Jello in the hope that it contains the lysine that will improve hair growth.
+• Hair: Some people take Jello, hoping it contains lysine to improve hair growth.

 Warnings